FlameCommunity/kira_convertor/README.md

 Image Conversion Script - Description & Installation Guide Overview
-This script allows you to convert images between different formats, including PNG, JPG, DDS, TGA, WEBP and ICO.
+This script allows you to convert images between different formats, including PNG, JPG, DDS, TGA, WEBP, ICO and BMP.
 It scans an input folder, processes images, and saves them in an output folder while logging the conversion results.
 It also provides user interaction for selecting formats.

 Features
-Converts PNG, JPG, DDS, TGA, WEBP and ICO images.
+Converts PNG, JPG, DDS, TGA, WEBP, ICO and BMP images.
 Uses texconv.exe for DDS conversion.
 Generates logs for each conversion.
 Interactive format selection.